speedledger/po-property-translator/README.md

 each term in the resulting PO file.
 This could be used as an extra context for the translator that could describe where in the program the terms could be found.

+### Special settings
+The property file settings.properties contains some configurations
+* `pathStops` is a list of directories that should be excluded while collecting properties files for export
+* `langStops` is a list of languages that are allowed in the export

 ### Example

 An interface is created that extends googles i18n.Constans.